How to Create Facebook Lead Form Ads in 15 Minutes!

 Let me make a few broad assumptions …

 - You have a business and want more leads and customers?

-- You have social media but have no idea how to run Facebook ads?
+- Your business has social media but has no idea how to run Facebook ads?

 - You really don’t even care about learning, you just want to grow your business?

 Orr ….
 Maybe you’re a digital marketer and just want to learn how to run Facebook Lead Form Ads?

 Well, if one of these is correct.
 Then I’d suggest spending the next 15 minutes to watch this video or read the blog below.

 Before Facebook rolled out their new Lead Ads and tools, the lead capturing process was much longer.
 Previously, a potential lead would have to click on your Facebook ad, which redirected to your website and then search to find where to submit their contact information.
 With the new process, Facebook Lead Form Ads will ask your leads to submit their information automatically before moving forward to your website information.
 This solves two major complaints most businesses had with the lead generation process previously: